grpc/grpc.io/content/en/docs/languages/cpp/quickstart.md

 file in [Introduction to gRPC](/docs/what-is-grpc/introduction/) and [Basics tutorial](../basics/).
-For now all you need to know is that both the server and the client stub have a `SayHello()` RPC method that takes a `HelloRequest` parameter from the client and returns a `HelloResponse` from the server, and that this method is defined like this:
+For now all you need to know is that both the server and the client stub have a `SayHello()` RPC method that takes a `HelloRequest` parameter from the client and returns a `HelloReply` from the server, and that this method is defined like this:

 ```protobuf